kundajelab/genomedisco/README.md

 `GenomeDISCO` (**DI**fferences between **S**moothed **CO**ntact maps) is a package for comparing contact maps of 3D genome structures, obtained from experiments such as Hi-C, Capture-C, ChIA-PET, HiChip, etc. It uses random walks on the contact map graph for smoothing before comparing the contact maps, resulting in a concordance score that can be used for quality control of biological replicates.

 Read the full paper here:
-*GenomeDISCO: A concordance score for chromosome conformation capture experiments using random walks on contact map graphs.* Oana Ursu, Nathan Boley, Maryna Taranova, Y. X. Rachel Wang, Galip Gurkan Yardimci, William Stafford Noble, Anshul Kundaje. bioRxiv: http://www.biorxiv.org/content/early/2017/08/29/181842
+*GenomeDISCO: A concordance score for chromosome conformation capture experiments using random walks on contact map graphs.* Oana Ursu, Nathan Boley, Maryna Taranova, Y. X. Rachel Wang, Galip Gurkan Yardimci, William Stafford Noble, Anshul Kundaje.
+Bioinformatics, 2018. https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty164/4938489?redirectedFrom=fulltext

 Installation
 ===